 |PDF · Mobi · ePub|

-This chapter describes the usage and semantics of LOBs required for application development and covers various techniques for working with LOBs.
+This chapter describes the usage and semantics of LOBs that you need to be familiar with to use LOBs in your application.
+Various techniques for working with LOBs are covered.

-Most of the discussions in this chapter regarding persistent LOBs assume that you are dealing with existing LOBs in tables.
+Most of the discussions in this chapter regarding persistent LOBs assume that you are dealing with LOBs in tables that already exist.
 The task of creating tables with LOB columns is typically performed by your database administrator.